The Camino de Santiago is so much more than a long and painful walk…

 - True community is based on sharing what we have with each other such that giving and receiving, giver and receiver, become one.

 - You do not need much, materially, in order to be happy.

 - Finding peace and freedom is largely the courage to leave behind all those things that you no longer need.

 - Angels are everywhere… humble, generous, and unassuming.
 If you do not see them, it may be that you are looking in the wrong places.

 - Just because someone has a smile on their face does not mean that their life is easy.

-- Happiness is largely the courage to say YES to “small” things that matter and NO to “big” things that don’t.
+- Happiness is largely the humility to say YES to “small” things that matter and the courage to say NO to “big” things that don’t.

-- Make profound gratitude a habit as you rise to each and every day.
+- Make profound gratitude a touchstone as you rise to each and every day.

 - Each and every one of us is eminently worthy of being a source of peace and healing.

 - People and LOVE are always the most important things in life, period.